takano-akio/crunghc/readme.md

 # crunghc

-A runghc replacement with automatic caching
+A runghc replacement with transparent caching

 ## Usage